 Certified Structured Settlement Consultant is a professional designation offered by the National Structured Settlements Trade Association to its members through the Executive program at the University of Notre Dame since 1994.
 Begining in October 2022, the first CSSC class was held at the University of Texas at Austin McCombs School of Business.

-Despite the honorable intent of National Structured Settlements Trade Association (NSSTA) in creating the designation and many of those who have earned it AND REPEATED NOTICE provided here in this forum since 2007, some designees continue to misrepresent the credentials in a way that could mislead tort victims, judges, attorneys and other stakeholders.
+Despite the honorable intent of National Structured Settlements Trade Association (NSSTA) in creating the designation and many of those who have earned it and repeated notice provided here in this forum since 2007, some designees continue to misrepresent the credentials in a way that could mislead tort victims, judges, attorneys and other stakeholders.
 The question is "why?"

 To set the record straight concerning the Certified Structured Settlement Consultant (CSSC) professional designation:

-- It IS NOT a degree program.
+- The CSSC IS NOT a degree program.
 It IS NOT an Executive MBA program.The NSSTA is listed as an "Executive Education Client" of the University of Notre Dame Mendoza College of Business while the program was hosted there.

 - It DOES involve 4 days of classroom sessions and a proctored exam, The word "professional certification program" is what is used by the National Structured Settlement Trade Association in the CSSC brochure on its website

 - It DOES represent a fundamental body of knowledge that one must possess to be successful in the structured settlement industry.

 - Being a CSSC and being licensed in all 50 states DOES NOT give you virtually unparalleled expertise.
 Over 600 people have earned the designation however, and it DOES set you apart from others who are not in the structured settlement field and others in it with less practical experience